elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/strategy-pattern.md

     <br />
     <div></div>

-- If you only have a few algorithms that seldom change, there's no point to complicate the program with new classes and interfaces that come with the pattern.
+- If you only have a few algorithms that seldom change, there's no point in complicating the program with new classes and interfaces that come with the pattern.
-- Clients must understand the distinctions between tactics in order to choose the best one.
+- Clients must understand the distinctions between tactics to choose the best one.
 - Many current programming languages feature functional types, which allow you to implement different variants of an algorithm within a collection of anonymous functions.
-You may then utilize these methods in the same way you would have used Strategy objects, but without cluttering your code with unnecessary classes and interfaces.
+You may then utilize these methods the same way you used Strategy objects, but without cluttering your code with unnecessary classes and interfaces.

 <br />
   </div>